-Geoff Allan – Chief Operating Officer
+Dr Geoff Allan – Chief Operating Officer

-Geoff Allan is the NTC’s Chief Operating Officer responsible for overseeing NTC's work program.
+Geoff Allan is Chief Operating Officer responsible for overseeing NTC's work program.
 He has experience in regulatory reform and performance management, working in senior roles at Queensland Corrective Services, Sport and Recreation, Environmental Protection Agency and as a ministerial Chief of Staff.

-Dr Allan spent more than a decade working in transport and infrastructure roles in Canberra and Brisbane, including the Commonwealth Department of Housing and Regional Development, Transport and Regional Services and the Queensland Department of Transport.
+Geoff spent more than a decade working in transport and infrastructure roles in Canberra and Brisbane, including the Commonwealth Department of Housing and Regional Development, Transport and Regional Services and the Queensland Department of Transport.

-Dr Allan has a long professional and academic interest in transport and matters related to the built environment.
+Geoff has a long professional and academic interest in transport and matters related to the built environment.
 He has a PhD in Public Administration, a Master of Social Science and a Bachelor of Regional and Town Planning.

-Paul Davies – Project Director, Maintenance
+Paul Davies – Chief Planning Officer

 Paul has significant capability in policy analysis and development, gained through a variety of environmental, energy and transport policy roles in the Commonwealth and South Australian governments.
 Paul’s experience includes collaborating with industry, community and government stakeholders to develop and deliver transport policy and projects in state, national and international forums, as well as implementing national policy at the jurisdictional level.